P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 # (V - Note and observation)
 **This part is dedicated to contain all advencements and observation concerning the project**

-When the Armory is considerated as a storage device, there is different type of behavior for the file:
+When the Armory is considerated as a storage device, there is different type of behavior for the file :

 ## 1 - Creating from host to /home
-Forbiden because in read only
+Forbiden because in read only.

 ## 2 - Deleting from host to /home
 `rm` work.
 From the host, the update is efficient directly but from the Armory, we need to wait for 30s.